MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/03-Use-own-data.md

         - **Index name**: brochures-index
         - **Virtual machine**: Auto select
 1. Wait for your index to be ready, which can take several minutes.
 The index creation operation consists of the following jobs:

-    - Crack, chunk, and embed the text tokens in your brochures data
+    - Crack, chunk, and embed the text tokens in your brochures data.
-    - Update the index
+    - Update the index.
-    - Register the index asset
+    - Register the index asset.

 ## Test the index